triton-inference-server/hugectr_backend/README.md

             "dense_file":"/model/wdl/1/_dense_2000.model",
             "network_file":"/model/wdl/1/wdl_infer.json",
             "num_of_worker_buffer_in_pool": "4",
             "deployed_device_list":["1"],
             "max_batch_size":"1024",
             "default_value_for_each_table":["0.0","0.0"],
             "hit_rate_threshold":"0.9",
             "gpucacheper":"0.5",
             "gpucache":"true"
         }
     ]
 }
 ```

 ## HugeCTR Inference Hierarchical Parameter Server
-HugeCTR Inference Hierarchical Parameter Server implemented a hierarchical storage mechanism between local SSDs and CPU memory, which breaks the convention that the embedding table must be stored in local CPU memory. `Distributed Database` layer allows utilizing Redis cluster deployments, to store and retrieve embeddings in/from the RAM memory available in your cluster.
+HugeCTR Inference Hierarchical Parameter Server implemented a hierarchical storage mechanism between local SSDs and CPU memory, which breaks the convention that the embedding table must be stored in local CPU memory. `volatile_db Database` layer allows utilizing Redis cluster deployments, to store and retrieve embeddings in/from the RAM memory available in your cluster.
 The `Persistent Database` layer links HugeCTR with a persistent database.
 Each node that has such a persistent storage layer configured retains a separate copy of all embeddings in its locally available non-volatile memory. see [Distributed Deployment](docs/architecture.md#distributed-deployment-with-hierarchical-hugectr-parameter-server) and [HugeCTR Inference  Hierarchical Parameter Server](docs/hierarchical_parameter_server.md) for more details.

 In the following table, we provide an overview of the typical properties different parameter database layers (and the embedding cache).
 We emphasize that this table is just intended to provide a rough orientation.
 Properties of actual deployments may deviate.